1. Home

 Using solar power for hot water can provide many of the same benefits home solar panels overall.
 The US Department of Energy estimates solar water heaters can reduce a home water heating bill by 50-80%.

 Most solar water heaters harness the sun’s energy by having sunlight warm an outdoor water supply or using special solar thermal energy collectors.
-Although you can run a water heater with electricity generated by solar panels, self-contained thermal solar water heaters can be another great way to go green and save money on monthly energy expenses.
+Although you can run a water heater with electricity generated by solar panels, self-contained thermal solar water heaters can also reduce monthly energy expenses.

-Switching to an electric water heater — be it conventional, tankless, heat pump, or solar — may be a good idea on its own.
-It’s also a key step in electrifying your whole home.
+Switching to an electric water heater — be it conventional, tankless, heat pump, or solar — can be a key step in electrifying your whole home.
 Pairing home electrification with solar lets you power more of your home with clean, renewable energy.

 See what home electrification can do for you: